Sophie Guilmette

-Sophie Daphnée Marion Eliane Guilmette (born March 24, 2001) is a Canadian soccer player who plays for Halifax Tides FC in the Northern Super League.
+Sophie Daphnée Marion Eliane Guilmette (born March 24, 2001) is a Canadian soccer player.

 Early life

 Guilmette played youth soccer with CS Braves d'Ahuntsic, AS Notre-Dame-de-Grâce, and Lakeshore SC. she played with Team Quebec at the 2017 Canada Summer Games, winning gold.

 University career

 In 2019, Guilmette began attending Vanderbilt University, where she played for the women's soccer team.
 She redshirted her first season in 2019.
 She made her collegiate debut on September 20, 2020 against the Kentucky Wildcats.
 In 2020, she was named to the SEC Academic Honor Roll.

 In 2022, she began attending McGill University, joining the women's soccer team.
 In 2023, she was named an RSEQ Second Team All-Star.
 She was also named to the President's Student-Athlete Honour Roll on two occasions.

 Club career

 In 2018, Guilmette played with Lakers du Lac St-Louis in the Première ligue de soccer du Québec.
 In 2021, Guilmette began playing with AS Blainville.
 In 2024, she began playing with CS Longueuil.

 In March 2025, she signed with Halifax Tides FC in the Northern Super League.